samliumay/ADAPS/README.md

-# Algorithm to Determine Airline Passenger Satisfaction
+# ROOAPSEA - Resarch Of Optimal Airline Passenger Satisfaction Estimation Algorithm
 ## Optimal Preiction Algorithm to estimate Airline Passenger Satisfaction
 - Resarch and analysis on ML Algorithms estimation to use at Airline passenger Satisfaction estimation.